 Black Balsam Knob

 Black Balsam Knob is located off the Blue Ridge Parkway at MP420 on Black Balsam Rd.
-The hike is moderate, and given it's out and back, can be adjusted in length to your needs.
+This hike is moderately difficult, and because it's an out-and-back trail, you can adjust its length as needed.
 The trail is along the famous Art Loeb Trail, which goes through the area.

 Sam's Knob Trail

-One of our favorite hikes, Sam's Knob Trail is located off the Blue Ridge Parkway, on Black Balsam Rd at MP420.
-You'll drive all the way to end and park for the trailhead.
-The trail is moderate, due to the incline up to Sam's knob.
-If you do the full loop, it's 3.5 miles roundtrip.
+One of our favorite hikes, Sam's Knob Trail, is located off the Blue Ridge Parkway, on Black Balsam Rd at MP420.
+You'll drive all the way to the end and park for the trailhead.
+The trail is moderate, because of the incline up to Sam's knob.
+If you do the full loop, it's 3.5 miles round-trip.

 Graveyard Fields